HariPadBharti/Project-600-06/Hybrid_Graph_Work/Graph_overview.md

 <br>

-As we have worked so far,
+<I>As we have worked so far, with reference to the "Personalized Entity Recommendation - a Heterogeneous Information Network Approach", we  defined our metapaths based on users---- * Item * ------ ________  and finding path.
+We define relationship and calculate weights for all possible paths in network and integrate to the user to give recommendations.   </I>

 ### User - Movie Metapath